 You’ve done it.
-You’ve managed to rank on Google’s top 10 results for your targeted keywords.
+You’ve managed to rank in Google’s top 10 results for your targeted keywords.
 Your hard work has finally paid off.
-But there’s a problem — only a very small amount of searchers are clicking on your article.
+But there’s a problem — only a very small amount of searchers are clicking on your website page.

 High Google impressions and low clicks might be a nice problem to have, but you need to increase those clicks, or Google will remove you from the top ten.

 Simply put, we've helped websites bridge the gap between their high impressions and low clicks.

 We're Embarque, an SEO agency for online startups that specializes in scaling revenue growth through content for online startups, including SaaS, marketplaces and job boards.
 Check out the average clickthrough rate for one of our clients, CleanVoice, an AI podcasting tool.
 Their average CTR of 7.8% is significantly above any industry standard.
 Check out our AI SaaS SEO to find out how we've helped them grow their MRR by 300% through SEO.

 Where can I find search impressions and clicks on Google Search Console?

 You can find the Google Search Console (GSC) impressions and Clicks in the Performance report of your GSC account.
 Here are the steps to access it: